 You can find a list of all committees and their members under the Governance menu.
 If you are interested in volunteering, please contact the Chairperson of the committee you are interested in.

-Contact the Whiting Center at 661-821-6641 to make a reservation for the Town Center or Water Canyon Campgrounds.
+Contact the Whiting Center at 661-821-6641 to see availability for the Town Center or Water Canyon Campgrounds.
 For the Equestrian Center Campground, call the Equestrian Center at 661-821-3960.

-A maximum of 4 guest amenity passes per property can be outstanding at any given time and are available for up to 2 weeks at a time.
+A maximum of 4 guest amenity passes per property per day can be issues at any given time and are available for up to 2 weeks at a time.

-Prior to visiting the range, all shooters must go to the Whiting Center to take a short quiz, sign the Release of Liability Form & all other acknowledgement forms.
-You will also want to check for the most up to date hours that the range will be staffed.
+Prior to visiting the range, all shooters must register at bvsa.recdesk.com to take a short quiz, sign the Release of Liability Form & all other acknowledgement forms prior to making an appointment with the Whiting Center.

 Should you have any further questions about Guest Passes, feel free to contact the staff at the Association Office at 661-821-5537 X222 or X211.
 The rules pertaining to guest passes can be found in the BVSA Rules Section 307 as well as under the Amenities tab.

 The pool is generally open Memorial Day through Labor Day.
 See the Pool page under Amenities for the most up to date hours of operation.
-The pool is available for off season lap swim & Aquafit after attending an orientation and paying a minimal off season fee.
+In order to ensure safety and prevent overcrowding at the pool, for Summer 2023, we will once again be limiting guest use at the pool.

 Guest passes are NOT required if an adult member (18 and over) will be accompanying your guest(s) to an amenity.
-Make sure that you have your amenity card with you - a photo of the front of your card on your phone is also acceptable.
-Therefore, guest passes are only necessary if your guest will be using an amenity without a member.
+Make sure that you have your amenity card with you with the exception of the tennis/pickleball courts(guests over 9 must pay appropriate fees at the Whiting Center prior to play).
+Guest passes are only necessary if your guest will be using an amenity without a member.
 Note: Guest passes for amenities are NOT the same as the Road Use Pass to gain entry through the gate.

 Guest passes may be requested at the following locations during their business hours: